-A rigorous Flu Campaign was deployed from the months of August 2023 through April 2024 to encourage both patients and dialysis staff to receive the vaccination.
-Monthly newsletters including resources for both patients and staff were distributed Network wide.
-Patient resources were offered in both English and Spanish as about 13% of Illinois' population are primarily Spanish speaking according to the 2020 U.S. Census.
+A rigorous Flu Campaign was run from the months of August 2023 through April 2024 to encourage both patients and dialysis staff to receive the vaccination.
+Monthly newsletters including resources for both patients and staff were distributed network wide.
+Patient resources were offered in both English and Spanish.
 The Network hosted office hours for technical support related to vaccination tracking and reporting to EQRS/NHSN and the EQRS Influenza Dashboard to ensure valid data entry.
-Process improvement plans developed through identification during technical assistance were rolled out to facilities with a barrier related to data entry of vaccinations administered in another setting.
+Process improvement plans developed through identification during technical assistance were rolled out to facilities with a barrier related to data entry of vaccinations given in another setting.

-Based on best practices identified with the Vaccination Community Coalition, the Network created a Vaccine Hub, a one-stop-shop for all vaccination related information and included applicable influenza resources from trusted and state-specific resources.
+Based on best practices identified with the Vaccination Community Coalition, the Network created a Vaccine Hub, a one-stop-shop for all vaccination related information and included applicable influenza resources from trusted sources and also state-specific resources.
 Two of the resources that were developed by the Qsource team were: